grahamers/IPC-shared-memory-segment/README.md

 <img src="https://github.com/grahamers/shared_memory/assets/19392728/6a5c003d-a0fa-4bcb-9600-f3917eb57e7d" alt="image" width="500" height="250">

-This demo will write to and read from shared memory (the block in blue, shared between the 2 processes above).
+This demo will write to and read from shared memory (the block in blue above).
 It will illustrate how pointer manipulation can dictate *exactly* where data is written to/read from.
 We'll see some interesting details regarding alignment.
 For debugging, 'gdb' with text interface (-tui)  will illustrate both the memory location & contents of shared memory.

-The server will use shared memory to communicate data with a client using a contrived example, specifically;
+The server will write to the segment and the client will read from it, specifically;

 "PI is defined as: 22/7==3.14286

 goodbye"

-to a client, where the above is expressed (written/read) as;
+The above is expressed (written/read) as;

 Breaking this down we have